paulduchesne/king-james-validator/README.md

 # King James Validator

-An interesting artistic constraint occured to me a short time ago, to use only words found in the King James translation of the Bible.
+An interesting artistic constraint which occured to me a while ago, was to reuse only words which could be found in the King James translation of the Bible.
+This script validates a provided text, reporting on overlap of both total and unique words.

-This validator produces a short report containing a percentage score of total words which overlap and a percentage of unique words which overlap, against a source text.

 **Example**